 - Basic information can be pasted in and around or circulated both in English as well as the general local language of the people.

 To aid to non-English speaking masses has become the need of an hour.
-From small consultancies to medical emergencies, medial mishaps are just one step away and can be caused due to errors in minute details.
+From small consultancies to medical emergencies, medical mishaps are just one step away and can be caused due to errors in minute details.

 It is thus, essential that you maintain a common way to interact with patients in the face of the pandemic which has become a very crucial part today.